 Application: Hofstede's Cultural Dimensions imply that when discussing a project with people in Belgium, whose country scored a 94 on the UAI scale, you should investigate the various options and then present a limited number of choices, but have very detailed information available on your contingency and risk plans.
 (Note that there will be cultural differences between French and Dutch speakers in Belgium.)

 This refers to how much society values long-standing – as opposed to short-term – traditions and values.
 This is the fifth dimension that Hofstede added in the 1990s, after finding that Asian countries with a strong link to Confucian philosophy acted differently from Western cultures.
 In countries with a high LTO score, delivering on social obligations and avoiding "loss of face" are considered very important.

-Application: According to Hofstede's analysis, people in the United States and United Kingdom have low LTO scores.
+Application: According to the model, people in the United States and United Kingdom have low LTO scores.
 This suggests that you can pretty much expect anything in this culture in terms of creative expression and novel ideas.
 The model implies that people in the U.S. and U.K. don't value tradition as much as many others, and are therefore likely to be willing to help you execute the most innovative plans as long as they get to participate fully.
 (This may be surprising to people in the U.K., with its associations of tradition.)

 For a list of scores by dimension per country and more detailed information about Hofstede's research, visit his website.

 Hofstede's analysis is done by country.
 While this is valid for many countries, it does not hold in the countries where there are strong subcultures that are based on ethnicity of origin or geography.
 In Canada, for instance, there is a distinct French Canadian culture that has quite a different set of norms from those of English-speaking Canada.
 And in Italy, masculinity scores would differ between north and south.